San Benito County Transit: History

 The first public transit agency in San Benito County was named San Tran, which was operated by the City of Hollister from March 1975 to March 1990.
 In June 1990, the San Benito County Local Transportation Authority (LTA) was created as a joint powers agency by the county and the two incorporated cities, Hollister and San Juan Bautista.

 Transportation Services

 Bus service is exclusive to northern San Benito County, where the LTA operates and administers County Express, providing fixed-route local bus service in the city of Hollister; regional fixed-route bus service between Hollister, San Juan Bautista, and Gilroy; and dial-a-ride service in northern San Benito County.

 Fixed routes

-County Express offers Intercounty routes that connect Hollister and San Juan Bautista to Gilroy, where riders may transfer to Caltrain, Santa Clara VTA, Monterey-Salinas Transit, or Greyhound Buses.
+County Express offers Intercounty routes that connect Hollister and San Juan Bautista to Gilroy, where riders may transfer to Caltrain, Santa Clara Valley Transportation Authority, Monterey-Salinas Transit, or Greyhound Buses.
 The traditional commute direction is north to Gilroy; buses depart from Vets Park in Hollister, traveling through downtown Hollister along California State Route 156 to San Juan Bautista, stopping at Abbe Park and Anzar High School, then continuing north along U.S. 101 to Gilroy.
 At Gilroy, one of three terminal stops is made: